Siege of Lawdar (2010): Battle

+Initial attacks

 The conflict was instigated by an AQAP ambush on Yemeni soldiers in Lawdar on 19 August.
-During that attack, AQAP gunmen encountered a small group of soldiers in a crowded souk and proceeded to open fire on them, despite witness accounts of the soldiers surrendering their weapons and begging for their lives.
+During that attack, AQAP gunmen encountered a small group of soldiers in a crowded souk.
+Witness accounts described the soldiers surrendering their weapons and pleading to the militants before they opened fire.
 At least two soldiers were killed in the shooting.
-The army sent additional units into Lawdar in response, leading to a two-hour clash in which another two soldiers were wounded before the militants fled.
+The army sent additional units into Lawdar in response, leading to a two hour long gun battle in which another two soldiers were wounded before the militants fled.